Ok, we hijacked Riley's thread, so let's start a new one regarding boat tents.

 But I don't understand what is done when there is a decent wind that will be at wind and boat.
 And human.

-Quote from: Noemi - Ensenada 20 on Today at 03:19 PMI'm pretty good with spatial things, but folding up those kinds of figure eight-y things (like car windshield sunshades) is always a matter of luck for me!
+Quote from: Noemi - Ensenada 20 on Jun 27, 2025, 03:19 PMI'm pretty good with spatial things, but folding up those kinds of figure eight-y things (like car windshield sunshades) is always a matter of luck for me!

 It is tricky.
 If you watch the videos people do struggle.
 I studied the one that comes with the tent and got the steps down, so it's going ok for me.
 It still seems odd that those poles don't break.